MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 You can create a blob from a local file, set ingestion properties to the blob metadata, and upload it.
 For examples, see [Ingest blobs into Azure Data Explorer by subscribing to Event Grid notifications](ingest-data-event-grid.md#generate-sample-data)

 > [!NOTE]
-> Use `BlockBlob` to generate data. `AppendBlob` is not supported.
+> * Use `BlockBlob` to generate data. `AppendBlob` is not supported.

-> [!NOTE]
-> Using Azure Data Lake Gen2 storage SDK requires using `CreateFile` for uploading files and `Flush` at the end with the close parameter set to "true".
+> * Using Azure Data Lake Gen2 storage SDK requires using `CreateFile` for uploading files and `Flush` at the end with the close parameter set to "true".
 > For a detailed example of Data Lake Gen2 SDK correct usage, see [upload file using Azure Data Lake SDK](data-connection-event-grid-csharp.md#upload-file-using-azure-data-lake-sdk).
+> * When the Event Hub endpoint doesn't acknowledge receipt of an event, Azure Event Grid activates a retry mechanism.
+If this retry delivery fails, Event Grid can deliver the undelivered events to a storage account using a process of *dead-lettering*.
+For more information, see [Event Grid message delivery and retry](/azure/event-grid/delivery-and-retry#retry-schedule-and-duration).

 ## Delete blobs using storage lifecycle